 Great Canadian Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-The Great Canadian Dog Food product line includes five dry dog foods.
+The Great Canadian product line includes six dry recipes.
 Since we’re unable to locate AAFCO nutritional adequacy statements for these dog foods on the company’s website, it’s impossible for us to report specific life stage recommendations for these recipes.

 The following is a list of recipes available at the time of this review.